GitLab Dedicated for Government

 Disaster recovery

-GitLab Dedicated regularly backs up all datastores, including databases and Git repositories.
-These backups are tested and stored securely.
-For added redundancy, you can store backup copies in a separate cloud region.
+GitLab backs up all your datastores, including databases and Git repositories.
+These backups are tested and stored securely in a separate cloud region by default for added redundancy.

 Authentication and authorization

-Email sent from GitLab Dedicated uses Amazon Simple Email Service (Amazon SES).
+Email is sent using Amazon Simple Email Service (Amazon SES).
 The connection to Amazon SES is encrypted.

 To send application email using an SMTP server instead of Amazon SES, you can configure your own email service.